Skip to main content

 • Deploy the Compose services to the machine's Docker server using the docker compose up command

-• The original Compose project with is augmented with a helper service, preevy_proxy, responsible for connecting to the Tunnel Server.
+• The original Compose project is augmented with a helper service, preevy_proxy, responsible for connecting to the Tunnel Server.

 • The preevy_proxy service creates a tunnel for each service.